The Paradox of Progress: Why Modern Medicine Needs Ancient Wisdom

 The Prescription

-In this new series, Medicine & Meaning, we will strip away the complexity of these concepts.
-We will explore how moving from Tamas and Rajas toward Satva is not just a spiritual goal.
-It is a medical necessity for lowering inflammation, regulating hormones, and reclaiming the quality of life we have traded away.
+In this new series, Medicine & Meaning, we’ll strip away the complexity of these concepts.
+We’ll explore how moving from tamas and rajas toward satva isn’t just a spiritual goal.
+It’s a medical necessity for lowering inflammation, regulating hormones, and reclaiming the quality of life we’ve traded away.

 Welcome to the journey where modern medicine meets ancient wisdom.